TechSentinels/Cybercrime_Taxonomy/README.md

 - **Interactive Streamlit UI:** Delivers a smooth and intuitive user interface.
 - **Easy Setup:** Quick installation with clear instructions.

-## 💡 Contributions

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## 📜 License

-This project is licensed under the MIT License; see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## 🌟 Acknowledgments